Skip to main content

 A:

 I loved the idea that motherhood is the story of sunrises and sunsets — early morning feedings, strong coffee and quiet time as the sun peaks above the horizon and chases the moon out of the sky.
 At the end of the day there are fireflies, the sound of cicadas and savoring a sunset with a tiny hand in your hand.
 For me, this pattern is a daily reflection of hope and renewal.
 Sometimes there will be tough times, but like all mothers, the sun must continue her journey.
 Each morning, the sunrise brings the promise of growth and love.
 And every sunset reminds us that tomorrow you can begin again.
+This scarf is my impression of this journey as seen through the hazy filter of motherhood.
+The design is abstract and beautiful, painted with the colors of the sun as I remember them.

 Q: